XinFinOrg/XDCMonitor/README.md

 1. **Environment Variables**: All sensitive credentials (like Telegram bot tokens) are stored in the `.env` file, which is excluded from Git.

-2. **Runtime Generation**: Sensitive configuration files are generated at container startup from environment variables, so credentials never exist in the codebase.

-3. **Volume Separation**:
-   - Shareable configurations (dashboards, data sources) are in separate volume mounts
-   - Sensitive configurations are generated at runtime and not persisted
+2. **Centralized Credential Storage**: Telegram credentials are only stored in the NestJS backend's environment, not in Grafana configuration.

+3. **Webhook-based Notification**: Grafana uses a webhook to send alerts to the NestJS API, which then securely uses the credentials to send notifications.

 ### Sharing Dashboards Without Exposing Credentials

 The project is set up so you can:

 - Share your Grafana dashboards via Git
-- Keep your sensitive credentials private
+- Keep your sensitive credentials private in your `.env` file

 #### What's Safe to Commit:

 - `grafana_data/provisioning/dashboards/*.yaml` - Dashboard configurations
 - `grafana_data/provisioning/datasources/*.yaml` - Data source configurations
 - `grafana_data/provisioning/plugins/*.yaml` - Plugin configurations
+- `grafana_data/provisioning/alerting/*.yaml` - Alert configuration (webhook URLs only, no credentials)

 #### What's Excluded from Git:

 - `.env` file with sensitive credentials
-- `grafana_data/provisioning/alerting/*.yaml` - Contains alert channel configs with credentials
-- `grafana_data/provisioning/notifiers/*.yaml` - Contains notification configs with credentials

 ## Setup Instructions